nim-lang/Nim/doc/tut1.rst

 =======
 Nim supports splitting a program into pieces with a module concept.
 Each module is in its own file.
 Modules enable `information hiding`:idx: and `separate compilation`:idx:.
-A module may gain access to symbols of another module by the `import`:idx: statement.
+A module may gain access to the symbols of another module by using the `import`:idx: statement.
 Only top-level symbols that are marked with an asterisk (``*``) are exported:

 .. code-block:: nim